 One thing that often causes confusion is the difference between:

-- Megabyte (MB) or Megabyte per second (MBps, MB/s) — a unit used for file sizes and often in the end user software, including NetWorx, and
+- Megabyte (MB) or Megabyte per second (MBps, MB/s), with a capital or uppercase ‘B’ — a unit used for file sizes and often in the end user software, and

-- Megabit (Mb) or Megabit per second (Mbps, Mb/s) — a unit used for download speeds advertised by ISPs and reported by on-line tools.
+- Megabit (Mb) or Megabit per second (Mbps, Mb/s), with a small or lowercase ‘b’ — a unit used for download speeds advertised by ISPs and reported by on-line tools.

 An additional complication comes from the fact that file size is typically measured in binary system, which used to refer to kilobyte as 210 = 1024 bytes, Megabyte as 10242 bytes, and Gigabyte as 10243 bytes.
 These units are now used with IEC binary prefixes: KiB (pronounced “kibibyte”), MiB (mebibyte) and GiB (gibibyte).

-In this confusing situation, Internet providers prefer using the larger, best-looking number for marketing reasons.
-For example, if one ISP says their speed is 10 MB/s, while another ISP advertises their speed as 80 Mb/s, which one would most people choose?
-It sounds like the second provider offers a much faster service, but in fact their speeds are exactly the same.
+In this confusing situation, Internet service providers prefer using the higher, best-looking number in their marketing.
+For example, if one ISP offered 10 MB/s, while another ISP advertised their speed as 80 Mb/s, which one would most people choose?
+It may look like the second provider offers a much faster service, but in fact their speeds are exactly the same.

-In NetWorx, you can choose whether you prefer bits/s or bytes/s by selecting the Transfer rate unit in the Graph Settings.
+In NetWorx, you can choose between bits and bytes by selecting your preferred Transfer rate unit in the Graph Settings.

 ← Go back